Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/customize/sass.md

 └── index.html
 ```

-If you've downloaded our source files and aren't using a package manager, you'll want to manually create something similar to that structure, keeping Boosted's source files separate from your own.
+If you've downloaded our source files and aren't using a package manager, you'll want to manually create something similar to that structure, keeping OUDS Web's source files separate from your own.

 ```text
 your-project/